Documentation

 Keys can be rotated from the tracker's settings.
 Rotation is rate-limited and requires the existing key.
 Once rotated, the previous key is invalidated immediately and any assistant configured with it must be reconnected.

-Request body size, object depth, field count, and string length limits are enforced on every endpoint.
+Request guardrails are enforced on every endpoint: MAX_BODY_BYTES=262144 (256 KiB), MAX_OBJECT_DEPTH=8, MAX_OBJECT_FIELDS=4000, and MAX_TEXT_LENGTH=4000 per string.
 Endpoint-specific rate limits apply to AI, schema, sync, and key rotation routes.

 Describe your workflow in plain English.
 Review the generated schema.
 Connect your assistant.
 The Free plan includes one tracking space and 200 assistant actions per month.